Skip to main content

 NORC surveyed members and former members of the American Economic Association.

 The American Economic Association (AEA) partnered with NORC at the University of Chicago to design and administer the AEA professional climate study.
 The AEA’s survey was conducted with AEA members (current and past dating back nine years) during the last quarter of 2018.
 The survey was broader than any campus survey and addressed interactions at places of work and conferences.
-The intent of the survey was to gain a better understanding of the professional climate in the field of economics, particularly for women and members of underrepresented groups.
+The intent of the survey was to gain a better understanding of the professional climate in the field of economics, particularly for different groups within the field such as younger, untenured faculty.

 The survey found greater dissatisfaction among female economists.